Low-probability-of-intercept radar: Rationale

 Unlike the radar, which knows in which direction it is sending its signal, the receiver simply gets a pulse of energy and has to interpret it.
 Since the radio spectrum is filled with noise, the receiver's signal is integrated over a short period of time, making periodic sources like a radar add up and stand out over the random background.
 The rough direction can be calculated using a rotating antenna, or similar passive array using phase or amplitude comparison.
 Typically RWRs store the detected pulses for a short period of time, and compare their broadcast frequency and pulse repetition frequency against a database of known radars.
 The direction to the source is normally combined with symbology indicating the likely purpose of the radar – Airborne early warning and control, surface-to-air missile, etc.

 This technique is much less useful against a radar with a frequency-agile (solid state) transmitter.
-Agile radars like AESA (or PESA) can change their frequency with every pulse (except when using doppler filtering), and generally do so using a random sequence, integrating over time does not help pull the signal out of the background noise.
+Because agile radars like AESA (or PESA) can change their frequency with every pulse (except when using doppler filtering), and generally do so using a random sequence, integrating over time does not help pull the signal out of the background noise.
 Moreover, a radar may be designed to extend the duration of the pulse and lower its peak power.
 An AESA or modern PESA will often have the capability to alter these parameters during operation.
 This makes no difference to the total energy reflected by the target but makes the detection of the pulse by an RWR system less likely.
 Nor does the AESA have any sort of fixed pulse repetition frequency, which can also be varied and thus hide any periodic brightening across the entire spectrum.
 Older generation RWRs are essentially useless against AESA radars, which is why AESAs are also known as "low probability of intercept radars".
 Modern RWRs must be made highly sensitive (small angles and bandwidths for individual antennas, low transmission loss and noise) and add successive pulses through time-frequency processing to achieve useful detection rates.

 Methods

+Signal modification

 Ways of reducing the profile of a radar include using wider bandwidth (wideband, Ultra-wideband), frequency hopping, using FMCW, and using only the minimum power required for the task.
 Using pulse compression also reduces the probability of detection, since the peak transmitted power is lower while the range and resolution is the same.